-Fall 2023 classes start on Monday, September 04 and run until Friday, December 15 with fall break planned from Mon, October.
-23 - Fri, Oct.
-27. Completion week is from December 18 through December 22.
+Fall 2024 classes start on Monday, September 2 and run until Friday, December 13 with fall break planned from Mon, Oct.
+21 - Sun, Oct.
+27, 2024.
+Completion week is from December 16 through December 20.
+The midterm exam is scheduled for October 15 between 12:30 and 13:30.
+The final exam date and time have yet to be decided.
 Students are required to be on campus during completion week and the final exam will be scheduled during this week.
-Scheduled class times are available online under the relevant course heading: https://berlin.bard.edu/academics/courses/